Skip to content

 • Empty peer address: PeerAddress field is empty

-• Invalid inventory item: Hash does not contain exactly 32 bytes or Type is unrecognized
+• Invalid inventory item: Hash is not a valid hexadecimal string or Type is unrecognized

 Final Block Message Format